michodgs25/Somerset-Trails/README.md

 # Somerset Trails

 Somerset is world famous for it's beautiful countryside and spectacular hill-top views with thousands of tourists flocking to visit the area every year.
-Somerset boasts trails such as the cheddar gorge, the weston woods and the Somerset coastal path.
+Somerset boasts trails such as the **cheddar gorge**, the **weston woods** and the **Somerset coastal path.**

 ## UX-

-Somerset Trails site offers a user like Jeremy, John, Matt and Electra (see user stories below) is a visually impactful site through its application of images on each trail and a Google maps feature enabling them to toggle distance and terrain type to most suit their personal needs.
+__Somerset Trails__ site offers a user like Jeremy, John, Matt and Electra **(see user stories below)** is a visually impactful site through its application of images on each trail and a Google maps feature enabling them to toggle distance and terrain type to most suit their personal needs.

 ### User Stories